Lower Extremity MRA/MRV - CAM 754

 When a separate MRA and MRI exam is requested, documentation requires a medical reason that clearly indicates why additional MRI imaging of the lower extremity is needed.

-Deep venous thrombosis with clinical suspicion of lower extremity DVT after abnormal or non-diagnostic ultrasound where a positive study would change management8,9,10
+Clinical suspicion of lower extremity DVT (when ultrasound is abnormal or inconclusive and a positive study would change management)2,3,4

 • For preoperative planning